All the development knowledge A to Z for non-developers to survive in IT companies

 Learn the basic concepts for writing test code that you need to know in practice, along with code.

-Learn why software architecture is needed for better code design and typical architectural patterns.
-Then, separate layers and consider the direction of dependencies to design a project together.
+Learn why software architecture is necessary for better code design and explore representative architectural patterns.
+Then, we'll design a project together, separating layers and considering dependency orientation.

-Learn development knowledge that would be good to know at work.
+Learn about development knowledge that would be useful to know at work.

-Let's learn the basic concepts of Git and commands that are frequently used in practice.
+Let's learn the basic concepts of Git and commands frequently used in practice.

-First, clearly state why it is necessary and explain it in an easy-to-understand way.
+First, clearly state the reason why it is necessary and explain it in an easy-to-understand way.

 Second, we teach in Python, an intuitive and easy-to-understand language.